yayowd/flblog/setup/dev.md

   >$ sudo ln -s <git_working_diretory> ~/srv/19blog
   >```
 <pre>
-NOTE: When you clone the respository, there has two test account
+NOTE: When you clone the respository, there has some test account
       in web basic authorization file(.passwd),
-      for admin:  19blog/cgi/admin/.passwd  -> name is admin, passwd is 123 for manage: 19blog/cgi/manage/.passwd -> name is yy,    passwd is 123 you can also add your dev account into .passwd.
+      for admin:  19blog/cgi/admin/.passwd  -> name is admin, passwd is 123 you can login with admin, and then add you own manager account. you can also change password for admin use htpasswd command.
 </pre>

 #### DIRECTORY LIST